 Above: The gameplay flow for Lonely Cairn

-    On the other hand, Lonely Cairn (which indeed drew some inspiration from Robin Crusoe) was a familiar framework to both Theo and myself.
-Theo hit on the idea of turning LC's location line into a mountain where the player ascends to the summit, facing dangerous encounters along the way.
+On the other hand, Lonely Cairn (which indeed drew some inspiration from Robinson Crusoe) was a familiar framework to both Theo and myself.
+Theo, reflecting on the core fantasy points in the previous article, hit on the idea of turning LC's location line into a mountain where the player ascends to the summit, facing dangerous encounters along the way.
 For my part, I was keen to keep the game in the LC family (as you might recall from the product design image in the previous article).
 So with that, we settled on the Lonely Cairn framework for our game.

 Adjusting the Framework

 One thing to remember is that although a framework might provide an excellent skeleton to wrap a narrative around, sometimes you need to add new bones to cover specific outcomes.
 In other words, frameworks rarely fit 100% out of the gate and will need to be adjusted.